lmrandem/web_scraper/README.md

 The first argument provided is `example.com`, which tells the script to use `example.com` as the base URL.
 The next argument tells the script to write to the file `output.json`.
 The third argument tells the script to read paths from `input.json`.
 And finally, the last arguments means that the script is going to use the `path` key from the JSON file.

-If you want to retrieve text only from a certain part of a website, the optional `--class-name` argument can be used to tell the script to only gather text from child elements of elements with the given class name.
+If you want to retrieve text only from a certain part of a website, the optional `--element` and `--class-name` arguments can be used to tell the script to only gather text from child elements of elements with the given class name.
 For example, if you only want to retrieve text from elements under the class "article", the command would look like this:

 ```
-python main.py example.com output.json input.json path --class-name=article
+python main.py example.com output.json input.json path --element=div --class-name=article
 ```